gphat/solicitor/README.md

 * Percentage change (i.e. on for 10% of users)
 * Multiple backends
     - Static (for testing and stubbing)
-    - HTTP paths (e.g. "foo/bar" fetches a value from a example.com/foo/bar)
+    - HTTP paths with support for multiple, random host pools (e.g. "foo/bar" fetches a value from a example.com/foo/bar)
     - [Typesafe config](https://github.com/typesafehub/config)